Currency Trading Explained

 Trading the Forex Markets

 Forex trading is when people buy and sell currencies with the aim to make money on the difference between the two currencies.
 They will buy currency ‘A’ against currency ‘B’ in the belief that the price of A will increase against B after some time.
-If the currency does indeed increase in value, they will sell it back and take profits.
-However, if the currency decreases in value, then the trader will make a loss.
+If the currency does indeed increase in value, they will close their trade with a gain.
+However, if the currency decreases in value, then the trader will incure a loss.

 When you trade forex on a platform you are trading it as an Over the Counter (OTC) transactions.
 This means that you speculate on the movement of currencies against each other but don’t actually take physical ownership of the actual asset (in this case, money).
 You only take the resulting profit (or in some cases loss).